pyrsmk/molt/README.markdown

 Molt is [W](https://github.com/pyrsmk/W) dependent.
 So, if you've planned to use W in your website take the `molt-xxx.min.js` version, otherwise please take the `molt-W-xxx.min.js` one.

-It should be a good idea to read the W README file to well understand how molt works.
+It should be a good idea to read the W README file to well understand how it interacts with molt.

 Syntax
 ------